BertrandAreal/pg_build_win/README.md

 Obsolete versions
 -----------------

-The following obsolete SDK and Visual Studio releases are not supported and will never be supported by pg_build_win.
+The following obsolete SDK and Visual Studio releases are not supported and will never be supported by `pg_build_win`.
 Patches adding support will be rejected.

 * Visual Studio 97
 * Visual Studio 6